“And the Truth Will Set You Free”

 afterwards I met with Shawn and started attending church.
 It had been almost 40 years since I had last

 set foot in an Apostolic church and God’s truth was still there.
-After being filled with the Holy Ghost, I began
+And so were repentance and forgiveness and

-hiding, keeping that horrible secret all locked up inside.
-I was able to talk with my Pastor and with
+and hiding, keeping that horrible secret all locked up inside.
+I was able to start talking with my Pastor

-others in my church family and receive their love, support and prayers.
-This is
+and with others in my church family and receive their love, support and

 continues to be a daily process of overcoming and growing in the Lord.
 If I told you that it has been an easy